Templating

 {{ step1.Body.publishedDate | date: "%a, %b %d, %y" }}

-Also, you can parse dates that come in a string format, for example: {{ date.parse '2016/01/05' }}.
-A full example of a parse plus a format could be:
+You can parse dates that come in a string format, for example: {{ date.parse '2016/01/05' }}.
+E

-{{ date.parse step0.Body.date | date.to_string '%a, %b %d, %y' }} where step0.Body.date equals '2020/10/10'.
+Example of a parse plus a format: {{ date.parse step0.Body.date | date.to_string '%a, %b %d, %y' }} where step0.Body.date equals '2020/10/10'.
 The result is Sat, Oct 10, 20.

 There are a lot of additional functions you can use with the date object: